CogStack/CogStack-Pipeline/README.md

  2. gate - process JDBC input with a generic GATE app.
  3. dBLineFixer - process JDBC input with dBLineFixer (concatenates multi-row documents)
  4. basic - a job without a processing step, for simply writing JDBC input to elasticsearch
- 5. deid - deidentify text with a GATE application (such as Azad Dehghan's DEID) or using the ElasticGazetteer - query a database for identifiers and mask them in free text using Levenstein distance
+ 5. deid - deidentify text with a GATE application (such as the [Healtex texscrubber](https://github.com/healtex/texscrubber)) or using the Cognition algorithm, which queries a database for identifiers and mask them in free text using Levenstein distance.
- 6. biolark - enable Biolark, Tudor Groza's awesome HPO term extraction project.
-Note - requires a nested mapping to be set up in elasticsearch, so that the inner JSONs can be queried correctly.
-See https://www.elastic.co/guide/en/elasticsearch/guide/current/nested-objects.html for details.
+ 6. webservice - send a document to a webservice (such as an NLP REST service, like bioyodie/biolark) for annotation.
+The response should be a JSON, so it can be mapped to Elasticsearch's 'nested' type.

 scaling
  1. localPartitioning - run all processes within the launching JVM